turion/rhine/README.md

 * `rhine/`: The main library, which is also mirrored on hackage.
 * `rhine-gloss/`: A wrapper library to [gloss](https://hackage.haskell.org/package/gloss), a functional OpenGL library.
+* `rhine-examples/`: Different examples as a starting point to learn Rhine.

 ## Related projects